 The CJ Jeep's first real competitor, the International Scout, was being offered with V-6 and V-8 engine options for the 1965 model year.
 Kaiser-Jeep's four-cylinder Hurricane motor now seemed under-powered by comparison.
 In the Fall of 1965, Kaiser bought the casting rights to Buick's 225-cid V-6 motor.

 Producing nearly double the horsepower of the Hurricane engine, the Buick-designed "Dauntless V-6" made 155 horsepower at 4000 rpm.
 Net torque was 235 at 2400 rpm.
 The engine's firing order, 1-6-5-4-3-2, is known as the "odd-fire" pattern.
 A heavier flywheel was used to increase torque, and also help dampen vibrations of the odd-fire design.

 The compact V6 configuration fit well into the tight Jeep engine compartment, and proved to be a very popular option.
-Another new option was power steering.
 By 1968, more than 75 percent of CJ Jeep's sold were ordered with the Dauntless motor.
-Side-marker lights were added in 1969.

 1969 Jeep CJ Camper

-There were just 336 Jeep CJ Campers built in 1969.
+Kaiser-Jeep also sold these campers separately, as they would fit any CJ5 made since 1955.
+Only 336 Jeep CJ Campers were sold in 1969.
 When AMC bought out Kaiser-Jeep in February 1970, the camper option was discontinued.

 1969 Jeep 462